Just remember, we’re all in this together, even if we are at a distance.

 - Employment Preparation and Work Based Learning Experiences in a Virtual World

 - Strategies and Resources for Students with Complex Support Needs in Distance Learning Environments

 - Instagram, Snapchat, TikTok and Beyond - Using Social Media for Peer to Peer Engagement.

 Materials for these webinars and more are available on the NTACT Events webpage.

-Tips and Takeaways from weekly virtual discussions with staff of college programs for students with ID on supporting students’ social and emotional needs, how to continue access to core academic content remotely, how to provide employment supports online, communicating with families,
+Check out these Tips and Takeaways from virtual discussions with staff of college programs for students with ID on supporting students’ social and emotional needs, how to continue access to core academic content remotely, how to provide employment supports online, communicating with families.

 The TIES Center at University of Minnesota Institute for Community Integration has produced a series of articles called Building Engagement with Distance Learning.
 Written for educators and families to support learning at home, there are 12 articles on a range of topics including time management, communication systems, embedding instruction at home, promoting engagement, and more.
 The articles are short and filled with helpful tips.